VirtuallyScott/magllama-backend/api/README.md

 - Restrict HTTP methods to those defined by FastAPI routes.
 - Enable CORS only if necessary and restrict allowed origins.

+## SQL Query Parameterization

+- All SQL queries in this API use asyncpg's parameterized query style with placeholders (`$1`, `$2`, etc.).
+- No user input is ever directly interpolated or concatenated into SQL strings.
+- Dynamic SQL fragments are controlled internally and do not include user input directly.
+- This approach fully complies with the OWASP Query Parameterization Cheat Sheet.
+- Developers must continue to use parameterized queries for all future database interactions.
+- Periodic code reviews and static analysis are recommended to ensure ongoing compliance.

 ## Configuration

 Environment variables should be set to configure the IdP integrations, for example: